GreenBlackSky/Client_server_test/README.md

 `server.py` is executable for server.

 ## Config
 Both client and server must be provided with path to config.
-Path must be rative from project root.
-If it is not, application will search for config in default location, which is `{prj}\client\cfg\client_config.json` for client and `{prj}\server\cfg\server_config.json` for server.
+Path must be relative from project root.
+If it is not, application will search for config in default location, which are `{prj}\client\cfg\client_config.json` and `{prj}\server\cfg\server_config.json` for client and for server respectively.
 Config file is in JSON format.

 Client config must contain following fields:
 * `host` - ip adress of game server